OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 git checkout -b remove/some-file
 ```

+If your branch is planned to fix an open issue, postfix your branch name with the issue number like `fix/some-bug-#123`.

 We expect pull requests to be rebased to the master branch before merging:
 ```sh
 git remote add zep git@github.com:OpenZeppelin/zeppelin-solidity.git